Athletic and Convocational Facilities

 Leadership Field, New Softball Field Complex (2015).
 Located near the Goodman campus entrance, the complex includes a new playing field, video platforms, modern stands, enhanced dugouts, bullpens, batting cages, and a press box.

-Legacy Field, Baseball Field Complex (2015).
+J. David Walker Field at Legacy Park, Baseball Field Complex (2015).
 This newly renovated baseball includes larger and enhanced dugouts, a synthetic infield and a natural grass outfield, bullpens and batting cages, modern stands, a press box, and a cable and netting system.